 The primary reason for this decision seems to be disappointing sales.
 “The Lost Crown” sold around 300,000 units earning $15 million in revenue, which fell short of Ubisoft’s expectations.
 Ubisoft reportedly wanted the team to finish their work on the game and then move on to projects with more promising sales potential.

-Adding to these challenges, Ubisoft’s upcoming title, “Assassin’s Creed Shadows,” has also been surrounded by controversy and suddenly got delayed.
-Its Early Access is also canceled now.
+Adding to these challenges, Ubisoft’s upcoming title, “Assassin’s Creed Shadows,” has also been surrounded by controversy.
+Its early access release was canceled, and the game’s launch was delayed.

 It’s disappointing to hear that the team behind “The Lost Crown” — which also worked on beloved titles like “Rayman Origins” and “Rayman Legends” — might have been disbanded.
 Many fans were hoping for a sequel or even a new “Rayman” game, but those dreams seem unlikely for now.